A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Stellar population models

-In our analysis, we use models with a double power-law IMF, also known as ``bimodal'' \citep{1996ApJS..106..307V}, the most versatile IMF parametrization available for the E-MILES models.
-The bimodal IMF is obtained by changing the high-mass end ($M \gtrsim 0.6M_{\odot}$) power-law slope ($\Gamma_b$) of the IMF with a tapered off distribution for low-mass stars.
+In our analysis, we use models with a double power-law ---or ``bimodal'' \citep{1996ApJS..106..307V}--- IMF , the most versatile IMF parametrization available for the E-MILES models.
+The bimodal IMF is obtained by changing the high-mass end ($M \gtrsim 0.6M_{\odot}$) power-law slope ($\Gamma_b$) of the IMF with a tapered-off distribution for low-mass stars.
 This \ac{IMF} is virtually identical to the \citet{2001MNRAS.322..231K} IMF observed in the Milky Way for a slope with $\Gamma_b =1.3$.
-As already stressed in the introduction, performing spectroscopic stellar population analysis, we do not have constraining power on the initial conditions (i.e. the \textit{initial} mass function), since in old systems only stars with masses $\sim 1 M_\odot$ are present, while more massive ones are already dead \citep{2016MNRAS.463.3220L}.
+As already stressed in the introduction, performing spectroscopic stellar population analysis, we do not have constraining power on the initial conditions (i.e., the \textit{initial} mass function), because in old systems only stars with masses $\sim 1 M_\odot$ are present, while more massive ones are already dead \citep{2016MNRAS.463.3220L}.
 With the parametrization we employ here, we measure the ratio between stars with masses above and below $0.6M_\odot$.
-Thus, despite the variation formally occurs in the high-mass end of the \ac{IMF}, the change in slope is actually interpreted as a change in the fraction of stars in the low-mass range because the \ac{IMF} is normalized to $1M_\odot$.
+Thus, despite the variation formally occurring in the high-mass end of the \ac{IMF}, the change in slope is actually interpreted as a change in the fraction of stars in the low-mass range because the \ac{IMF} is normalized to $1M_\odot$.

-Table \ref{tab:ssp_params} shows all the possible values for the ages, [Z/H], [$\alpha$/Fe], [Na/Fe] and the IMF's $\Gamma_b$ slope in our models, resulting in more than 27 thousand \ac{SSP} templates.
-The original E-MILES stellar population models are produced assuming a low-mass cutoff of $0.1$M$_\odot$ and a high-mass cutoff of $100$M$_\odot$.
+Table \ref{tab:ssp_params} shows all the possible values for the ages, [Z/H], [$\alpha$/Fe], [Na/Fe], and the $\Gamma_b$ slope of the IMF in our models, resulting in more than 27 000 \ac{SSP} templates.
+The original E-MILES stellar population models are produced assuming a low-mass cut-off of $0.1$M$_\odot$ and a high-mass cut-off of $100$M$_\odot$.
 We do not change these parameters.